 - Topeka Street and Plainsburg Road

-Improper turning was noted as the most common factor of motor vehicle collisions in unincorporated areas of Merced County, causing over 31% of accidents from 2010-2019.
+Improper turning was the most common factor of motor vehicle collisions in unincorporated areas of Merced County, causing over 31% of accidents from 2010 to 2019.
 Other major crash factors were unsafe speed, driving under the influence of alcohol or drugs, following too closely, driving on the wrong side of the road, and unsafe lane changes.How Much Car Insurance Do You Need in California?

 Considering these trying times, many people wonder how much auto insurance coverage they need.
-In California, drivers are required to carry minimum bodily injury liability coverage limits of $15,000 for injury or death to one party, $30,000 for injury or death to more than one individual, and $5,000 for property damage.
+In California, drivers must carry minimum bodily injury liability coverage limits of $15,000 for injury or death to one party, $30,000 for injury or death to more than one individual, and $5,000 for property damage.

 Our Planada personal injury attorneys recommend carrying at least $100,000 per individual and $300,000 per crash in coverage.
-We also recommend carrying these same limits in uninsured/underinsured motorist coverage (UM/UIM).
+We also recommend having these same limits in uninsured/underinsured motorist coverage (UM/UIM).
 The reasoning here is that 15.2 percent of drivers in California are uninsured, according to a 2017 study by the Insurance Information Institute (III).
-That is why it is essential to carry UM/UIM coverage to ensure you are fully covered if you are ever involved in a car accident caused by a driver with little to no liability insurance.
+It is essential to carry UM/UIM coverage to ensure you are fully covered if you are ever involved in a car accident caused by a driver with little to no liability insurance.

 Check your insurance plan to see if you carry UM/UIM protection.
 If you have this type of insurance coverage, review your policy limits.
-If you have questions about your insurance contract, reach out to our Planada personal injury lawyers for free, friendly advice today.When to File a Personal Injury Lawsuit in California?
+Contact our Planada personal injury lawyers for free, friendly advice today if you have questions about your insurance contract.When to File a Personal Injury Lawsuit in California?

-Insurance companies are in the business of protecting their bottom line and will do so by training claims adjusters to pay as little as possible on cases.
+Insurance companies are in the business of protecting their bottom line and will do so by training claims adjusters to pay as little as possible on injury cases.
 Insurance carriers may look for reasons to reduce the value of a bodily injury case or deny it altogether.
-Retaining a Planada car accident lawyer early in the personal injury claims process is essential.
-Your attorney will work diligently to ensure insurance claims adjusters and defense counsel will not offer less than you deserve and help recover a fair settlement based upon the facts of your claim.
-If you have been injured in a serious car accident and have questions on what to do next, do not hesitate to ask for help when it is needed and contact an experienced Planada injury lawyer today.
+Retaining a Planada car accident lawyer early in the personal injury claims process.